wootfish/eli.sohl.com/drafts/obsidian.md

 to have strong opinions here, but would be very interested to hear other folks' takes on this.

-## svgDraw
+## drawSvg

 This library has everything we need, but it also has some eccentricities, and it lacks any API documentation beyond the repo's `README.md`.
 I know, that's not great.
-We could either bring in a different dependency if anyone knows another one with feature parity (including Jupyter rendering), or we could contribute some docs to `svgDraw`.
+We could either bring in a different dependency if anyone knows another one with feature parity (including Jupyter rendering), or we could contribute some docs to `drawSvg`.
 I'd lean towards the latter option.

-Another note on `svgDraw`: currently, it positions the coordinate system's origin in the canvas's bottom-left corner, with the positive y-direction pointing upwards.
+Another note on `drawSvg`: currently, it positions the coordinate system's origin in the canvas's bottom-left corner, with the positive y-direction pointing upwards.
 Obsidian follows the convention more commonly found in interactive graphics software, where the origin is in the top-left and the positive y-direction points downwards.
 This requires our renderers in `canvas.py` to finesse our y-coordinates somewhat for the sake of compatibility.

-`svgDraw` allows the user to move the origin, but not to invert the y-axis; it would be nice if they supported that inversion and added a flag to apply all the necessary changes to convert from one coordinate system to the other.
-This isn't strictly needed - Obsidian's renderer can, and does, handle this on its own - but it would be a cool feature for `svgDraw` to have, and it would make Obsidian's code a lot cleaner, too.
+`drawSvg` allows the user to move the origin, but not to invert the y-axis; it would be nice if they supported that inversion and added a flag to apply all the necessary changes to convert from one coordinate system to the other.
+This isn't strictly needed - Obsidian's renderer can, and does, handle this on its own - but it would be a cool feature for `drawSvg` to have, and it would make Obsidian's code a lot cleaner, too.

+I also wonder (and, to be clear, this is nothing more than a gut feeling) whether drawSvg's render times could be sped up.
+This could be interesting to look at down the road, perhaps once we've reached the point of diminishing returns with Obsidian's own internal optimizations.

 ## pySMT

-`svgDraw` isn't the only library with eccentricities. `pySMT` has a minor bug which actually prevents our infix operators from working unless we patch it at runtime.
+`drawSvg` isn't the only library with eccentricities. `pySMT` has a minor bug which actually prevents our infix operators from working unless we patch it at runtime.
 The issue has to do with how Python handles operators like `|`.
 I won't go into the full details here - you can read about them [in the comment